 In this post we dive into what the term “blockchain trilemma” encompases.
 In addition, we also describe current crypto trilemma solutions and fixes that the developers have figured out so far.

 The term blockchain trilemma is used in the crypto ecosystem.
 It refers to the challenges that developers face when creating a blockchain.
 Currently it is believed that a blockchain can only provide its users with two out of three benefits at a time, without making the third one suffer.
-These benefits are: scalability, security and decentralisation of the blockchain.
-Crypto world as a whole is currently working on finding a solution which will fix this problem.
-They are also implementing Layer 1 and Layer 2 scaling to already existing blockchains as a solution to the problem.
+These benefits are: scalability, security, and decentralization of the blockchain.
+The crypto world as a whole is currently working on finding a solution that will fix this problem.
+They are also implementing Layer 1 and Layer 2 scaling to already existing blockchains to solve the problem.

 The three major aspects of the blockchain trilemma, as mentioned above, are decentralisation, security and scalability.
 However, as suggested by some experts, security should actually not be considered as a variable, since without security you don’t have long term scalability if the project is prone to failure due to hack attacks.

 The most important aspect of any blockchain is security.
 There is an enormous amount of hackers and scammers out there who search blockchains’ code for some sort of unnoticed security gaps or just an overall poorly designed blockchain security.
 Due to the open and quite easily accessible code that blockchains provide, they have become a main target of many.